cockroachdb/docs/src/current/v23.2/plpgsql.md

 ## Known limitations

 - PL/pgSQL blocks cannot be nested.
-- Cursors used in PL/pgSQL always materialize their contents eagerly on opening.
+- Cursors used in PL/pgSQL execute their queries on opening.
 This can affect performance and resource usage.
 - Cursors cannot be declared with parameters.
 - `RECORD` and `ROW`-type variables cannot be declared in PL/pgSQL.
 - `NOT NULL` variables cannot be declared in PL/pgSQL.